The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-usherissleepy/src/short-response.md

 Explain what the `this` keyword is.
 Why is the `this` keyword useful?

 The `this` keyword is used to specify which object is using the code.
 It's like saying I'm going to use "this" object.
-Whenever the `this` keyword is used inside of a class, each specific object keeps track of its own data.
-The `this` keyword is useful because it helps methods within a class know which objects to interact with, and each object recieves a copy of whatever properties were definded with `this`.
+Whenever the `this` keyword is used inside a class, each specific object keeps track of its own data.
+The `this` keyword is useful because it helps methods within a class know which objects to interact with, and each object receives a copy of whatever properties were defined with `this`.

 In the code snippet below, what does `this` refer to?